Consult this calendar for information about deadlines associated with registration.

 Bills may be paid via e-check, personal check, money order, cash, or credit card.

-If you’ve never waitlisted a course before watch the Waitlisting Video to get started.
+If you’ve never waitlisted a course before watch the Waitlisting a Course video to get started.

-If you know the CRN of the course; login to the Online Services, choose the Registration menu, choose Add/Drop classes, scroll to the bottom of the page, enter the CRN and click submit.
+If you know the CRN of the course: login to MyOSU, click on the Student tab and under Registration Tools click on Add/Drop Classes.
+Select the term and scroll to the bottom of the page, enter the CRN and click submit.
 The page will reload.
-Scroll to the bottom, use the action column to choose wait-list, and click submit again.
-Scroll to the bottom of the page and verify that you have been wait-listed for the course.
+Scroll to the bottom, use the action column to choose waitlist, and click submit again.
+Scroll to the bottom of the page and verify that you have been waitlisted for the course.

-To wait-list a course using the Class Search feature; login to the Online Services, choose the Registration menu, choose Add/Drop classes, scroll to the bottom of the page, and click Class Search.
+To waitlist a course using the Class Search feature: login to MyOSU, click on the Student tab and under Registration Tools click on Add/Drop Classes, scroll to the bottom of the page, and click Class Search.
 Here you can define the criteria for the course you are looking for.
 Once the course is identified select it and click Add to Worksheet.
 The Add/Drop classes page will reload.
 Submit the request.
-Scroll to the bottom, use the action column to choose wait-list, and click submit again.
-Scroll to the bottom of the page and verify that you have been wait-listed for the course.
+Scroll to the bottom, use the action column to choose waitlist, and click submit again.
+Scroll to the bottom of the page and verify that you have been waitlisted for the course.

 When an opening becomes available you will receive an email directing you to return to your registration and enroll in the course within the designated 24 hour window.